Skip to content

 • name_plural: Display plural name for this model.
 Default value is class name + s.

 • icon: Icon to be displayed for this model in the admin.
-Only FontAwesome names are supported.
+Only FontAwesome and Tabler names are supported.

 • category: Category name to display group of ModelView classes together in dropdown.